Notice of Pre-AIA or AIA Status

 Wu further teaches to control the battery clusters of different capacities to discharge simultaneously by balancing the SOCs, which addresses issues (page 2, Background technique) including shortened service life of the battery clusters, reliability risks to the associated microgrid, and reduced capacity utilization rates.

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the first/second battery clusters and DC/DC converter disclosed by the combination of Chen and Shao such that the battery clusters have different capacities that are controlled to discharge simultaneously, as taught by Wu, to improve the service lives of the battery clusters, improve reliability of the associated microgrid, and/or improve the capacity utilization rates of the battery clusters.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the first/second battery clusters and DC/DC converter disclosed by the combo of Chen & Shao such that the battery clusters have different capacities that are controlled to discharge simultaneously, as taught by Wu, to improve the service lives of the battery clusters, improve reliability of the associated microgrid, and/or improve the capacity utilization rates of the battery clusters.

-Ikri teaches a main operation mode of the DC/DC converter (“bidirectional DC-DC converter 130”; Fig. 6) being a pulse frequency modulation (PFM) mode (¶ [135]: “each bidirectional AC converter … includes … a pulse frequency modulation (PFM) mode”).
+Ikri teaches a main operation mode of the first DC/DC converter (“bidirectional DC-DC converter 130”; Fig. 6) being a pulse frequency modulation (PFM) mode (¶ [135]: “each bidirectional AC converter … includes … a pulse frequency modulation (PFM) mode”).

-Ikri further teaches to control operation of the DC/DC converter (130) by adjusting an output frequency of a pulse wave (modulation/adjustment of the frequency of pulses is inherent in “pulse frequency modulation”; see the Keeping article for evidence of this inherency in the definition of PFM).
+Ikri further teaches to control operation of the first DC/DC converter (130) by adjusting an output frequency of a pulse wave (modulation/adjustment of the frequency of pulses is inherent in “pulse frequency modulation”; see the Keeping article for evidence of this inherency in the definition of PFM).

 Ikri further teaches the PFM mode to adjust frequency of a pulse wave for the advantage of better efficiency at light loads compared to other common operation modes for DC/DC converters (¶ [135]).
 The evidentiary Keeping article provides further evidence for the improved efficiency resulting from a PFM mode.